 - Bars beside circle = determine the amount of care each item of fabric needs

 - “X” over circle = means you must not dry clean the item

-Let me ask you, have you ever ignored the label and dried clothes you shouldn’t have and ended up shrinking them?
+Let us ask you, have you ever ignored the label and dried clothes you shouldn’t have and ended up shrinking them?
 The answer is more than likely yes!

-I’m sure we’ve all been guilty (myself included!) of throwing clothes into the dryer for a few minutes, thinking they’ll be fine - when actually they won’t.
+Sure enough, we’ve all been guilty (us included!) of throwing clothes into the dryer for a few minutes, thinking they’ll be fine - when actually they won’t.
 The good news is that most tumble drying problems aren't because of the fabrics but because of the drying technique, meaning they can easily be fixed by following the drying symbols.

 Everything you need to know about drying can be found in the square symbol on your fabrics.
-Similar to the washtub symbol, the number of dots represent the temperature of the cycle.
+Similar to the washtub symbol, the number of dots represents the temperature of the cycle.

 - One dot = low temperature

 AspenClean Tip: Regularly clean your tumble dryer lint traps and vents to increase the lifespan of your dryer.
 We recommend cleaning your lint traps after every use to help dry your clothes more quickly (keeping energy bills low) and to prevent fires while cleaning your vents once a year.

 Last but not least is the iron-shaped symbol.
 With offices and workplaces back open it’s time to start remembering what those ironing symbols mean.
 As we know some clothes can be ironed while others can't, so it's important to read the label - before you end up burning a hole in one of your favourite tops!